Growth Strategy Framework: How to Structure Growth Cases

 Unrealistic numbers

 Share gains of 5+ points per year are aggressive almost everywhere.
 Cross-sell attach above 40% needs justification.
 New-geography Year-1 revenue rarely exceeds 20-40% of mature-market run-rate.
-M&A synergy capture lands at ~70% of projections, per Bain M&A insights.
+M&A synergy capture typically lands around 70% of projections, per Bain M&A insights.

 Recommending acquisition first